Safety for the Good Operation of the Overhead Crane

-When the overhead crane is in operation, there should be no obstacle in the production line, the height of the hook, spreader, and the load must be at least 2 m above the ground.
+When the overhead crane is in operation, there should be no obstacle in the production line, and the height of the hook, spreader, and load must be at least 2 m above the ground.
 If you overcome the obstacles, the extra height must be more than 0.5 m.

 Overhead crane inspection

 - If you need to perform the inspection or maintenance, you have to cut off the electric power and place a notice for the collaborators.
 When it is necessary to work with energy, it is necessary to take security measures.

 - It is necessary to make the technical safety checks constantly, in addition to planning corrective maintenance services for your hoists and overhead cranes.

 - For the lifting of very heavy loads, liquid metal, explosives and dangerous materials, you must lift them slowly first up to the height of 100-200mm and test the reliability of the brakes.

 - It is not recommended to transport materials over people or machines.

 - Before use, ensure the crane is suitable for the planned hoisting task.
 Confirm it has appropriate travel, lift, and capacity.